Freedom of religion in Angola: Religious demography

 The country has a total area of 481351 sqmi, and its population of 19 million.
 Christianity is the religion of the vast majority of the population, with Catholicism as the largest single religious group.
 The Catholic Church estimates that 55 percent of the population is Catholic.
 Data from the National Institute for Religious Affairs (INAR), under the Ministry of Culture, indicate the major Protestant traditions, including the Methodists, Baptists, Congregationalists (United Church of Christ), and Assemblies of God, are present in the country but are declining in strength, with an estimated membership of 10 percent of the population.
 African Christian denominations are gaining membership and 25 percent of the population are believed to be followers.
 Five percent are believed to belong to the various Evangelical churches, some of them of Brazilian origin.
 A small portion of the rural population practices animism or traditional indigenous religions.
-There is also a small Muslim community, estimated at 80-90,000 adherents, composed largely of migrants from West Africa and families of Lebanese extraction.
-There are few declared atheists in the country.
-Traditional African religions are adhered to by a few peripheral rural societies only, but some traditional beliefs are held by many people.
+There is also a small Muslim community, estimated at 80–90,000 adherents, composed largely of migrants from West Africa and families of Lebanese extraction Traditional African religions are adhered to by a few peripheral rural societies only, but some traditional beliefs are held by many people.

 Foreign missionaries have operated freely throughout the country since independence.
 During the last colonial decades, Protestant missionaries have sometimes been subject to certain limitations.